 While engineered antibodies have provided clinical benefit in several disease indications, many antibodies lack sufficient intrinsic antitumor activity to be used as therapeutics.
 Seattle Genetics has developed proprietary, industry-leading technology that is the next step in therapeutic antibody-based therapies.
 Our ADC technology combines the specificity of engineered antibodies with the potent cell-killing effects of chemotherapy.

 First FDA-Approved CD30-Directed ADC

-ADCETRIS is an ADC comprising an anti-CD30 monoclonal antibody attached by a protease-cleavable linker to a microtubule disrupting agent, monomethyl auristatin E (MMAE), utilizing our proprietary technology.
+ADCETRIS comprises an anti-CD30 monoclonal antibody attached by a protease-cleavable linker to a microtubule disrupting agent, monomethyl auristatin E (MMAE), utilizing our proprietary technology.
 The ADC employs a linker system that is designed to be stable in the bloodstream but to release MMAE upon internalization into CD30-expressing tumor cells.
-We are also advancing SGN-75, an ADC targeting CD70, SGN-CD19A, an ADC targeting CD19, SGN-CD33A, an ADC targeting CD33, as well as ASG-22ME and ASG-15ME, ADCs that we are co-developing with Agensys.

 Driving the Field of ADCs

 We are conducting significant research activities to continue advancing our ADC technology and are committed to staying the leader in ADC development.
 There are currently more than 20 ADCs in clinical development using our proprietary technology, including our internal and co-development programs, as well as multiple collaborator programs.